hbctraining/Intro-to-ChIPseq/lessons/06_combine_chipQC_and_metrics.md

 The **shape of these profiles can vary depending on what type of mark is being studied** – transcription factor, histone mark, or other DNA-binding protein such as a polymerase – but similar marks usually have a distinctive profile in successful ChIPs.

 #### Sample similarity

-Finally, there are plots to show **how similar the samples are** using methods we have seen in the RNA-seq lessons.
+Finally, there are plots to show **how similar the samples are**.
 We will take a closer look at these when we plot them during differential enrichment analysis.

 ### Final takehome from ChIPQC